 Logistics (indicative, details to follow)

-- Conference meal: National Marine Aquarium (includes tour) on Thursday 4 January 2018
+- Conference dinner: National Marine Aquarium (includes tour) on Thursday 4 January 2018.

 - Accommodation: Hotel and B&B accommodation available within walking distance of the conference venue.
 Events University of Plymouth have negotiated discounted accommodation at Jury’s Inn.

 For rooms at the Copthorne Hotel Plymouth costing £74.00 per night (inclusive of breakfast, car parking, Wi-Fi and VAT), please email email@example.com and quote reference ‘University of Plymouth’.